JetBrains-Research/code-quality-ij-server/docs/inspections/python/error_prone.md

     def foo(self, a: str) -> str: ...
 ```

-Default description: `'@final' should be placed on the first overload` (only for stubs)
+Default description: `'@final' should be placed on the implementation` (only for stubs)

 See - https://peps.python.org/pep-0591/